We’ve all made a run to the supermarket for one or two items and walked out with several bags of groceries. What makes us do that?

 Another way stores can tempt you?
 Call it a “convenience fee” or the “too tired tax.”

 That cold can of your favorite soda in the refrigerator at the front of the store might be $1.59, White says.
-But walk all the way to the back of the store, and you might be able to find 2 liters of that same drink on a shelf for 99 cents.
+But walk to the back of the store and you might be able to find 2 liters of that same drink on a shelf for 99 cents.

-Underhill says never shop on an empty stomach or if you’re fatigued if you want to save big.
+Underhill says never shop on an empty stomach or when you’re fatigued if you want to save money.
 “We end up being eminently less disciplined shoppers when we’re tired or hungry.”